ericrallen/jq-def-text/README.md

 	$.fn.iaDefaultText.default_settings.use_modernizr = false;

+You can set the placeholder text to toggle off/on like the value add/remove like this:

+	$.fn.iaDefaultText.default_settings.toggle_placeholder = true;

 You can also disable placeholder text and use the old value adding/removal like this:

 	$.fn.iaDefaultText.default_settings.use_placeholder = false;